 3. They say “Disgrace is the opposite of grace”.
 But is this correct?

 The New Testament uses the word “grace” (charis) in various ways.
 To help you understand my concerns about this part of the Holcomb’s work, I have condensed a theological discourse about the word ‘grace’.
-The entry “Grace”, by Burton Scott Easton in The International Standard Bible Encyclopaedia, vol. 2 (link) (bolding added) says —
+The entry “Grace”, by Burton Scott Easton in The International Standard Bible Encyclopaedia, vol. 2 (link) (bolding of non-numbered headings added, some paragraph breaks added to enhance readability) says —

 - almost a synonym for the Spirit, and

 - the religion of Christianity viewed as the religion of dependence on God through Christ.

 But they don’t confine their use of ‘grace’ to just those meanings.
 They also use it to mean ‘grace in justification’.
 And because the justification sense has “a special relation to the guilt of sin” (as Easton explained above) their words can be heard by victims of abuse as pointing to their own guilt — and thus seem to echo the abuser’s accusations that the victim is the guilty one and the blame all lies with her!

 Having laid that groundwork, let us go back to the Holcomb’s book:

 We like to look at healing from abuse through the lens of grace because we’ve seen so many victims who identify with disgrace….Your emotions are to be taken seriously and listened to.
 They are powerful revealers of what you believe about God, yourself, your experience of abuse, others and the world.
 And when you better understand these emotions you are better able to take control of and shape them according to what is most beneficial for you.
 This emotional understanding can help you on the journey from disgrace to boundless grace.
 (75-6)

 The resurrection of Jesus has also launched new creation and the coming of a new heavens and new earth where disgrace will be replaced by grace, anxiety will give way to peace, and despair will be banished.
 (90)